Drennan98/TeeTime/README.md

 **NOTE for assessor: The signup.html validation returned errors in the generated code by Django, I have no control over this therefore could not resolve it, I hope this is ok.**

-- JavaScript validation
+- JavaScript validations
 ![JavaScript Validation](static/images/jsvalidation.png)

-- CSS Validation
+- CSS Validationss
 Directory	File	Result
 static/css	style.css	PASS

-PEP8 Validation
+- Python Validations

 ## Lighthouse Testing (Desktop and Mobile)